dxrcy/minilc3/README.md

 # MiniLC3

-A basic implementation of an LC-3 simulator in under 400 lines of code.
+A minimal implementation of an [LC-3](https://en.wikipedia.org/wiki/Little_Computer_3) simulator in only a few hundred lines of code.

 # Installation